Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator: Exploring the Parameter Space to Simulate a Realistic ENSO

 \subsection{Results}

-A recent review highlights that state-of-the-art RO models can broadly reproduce several characteristics of ENSO, including its overall amplitude and asymmetry, the power spectrum with combination tones, and seasonal phase locking \citep{Vialard25}—features that are also successfully reproduced in our study.
-Figure~\ref{fig:best_simulation}(f) and (h) show the composite evolution of moderate-to-strong El Niño and La Niña events, respectively, with El Niño exhibiting stronger amplitudes (2.0 [K] vs. -1.6 [K]).
-Figure~\ref{fig:best_simulation}(b) presents the power spectral density on a linear scale, revealing a broad interannual peak consistent with observations, while Figure~\ref{fig:best_simulation}(c) shows the spectrum on a logarithmic scale, highlighting combination tones around 9 and 15 months that arise from seasonality in $R$.
+A recent review highlights that state-of-the-art RO models can broadly reproduce several characteristics of ENSO, including its overall amplitude and amplitude asymmetry, the power spectrum, and seasonal phase locking \citep{Vialard25}—features that are also successfully reproduced in our study.
+Figure~\ref{fig:best_simulation}(h) and (i) show the composite evolution of moderate-to-strong El Niño and La Niña events, respectively, with El Niño exhibiting stronger amplitudes (2.0~K vs. -1.6~K).
+Figure~\ref{fig:best_simulation}(b) and (c) present the power spectral density on a linear and a logarithmic scale, revealing a broad interannual peak consistent with observations.
+Figure~\ref{fig:best_simulation}(e) shows that the annual cycle in $R$ is sufficient to reproduce the observed ENSO spring predictability barrier, consistent with the findings of \citet{Levine15}.
 Figure~\ref{fig:best_simulation}(g) demonstrates the seasonal locking of ENSO, with variability peaking in December.

-Figure~\ref{fig:best_simulation}(e) shows that the standard deviation, skewness, and kurtosis in the simulations fall within the observational ranges (0.7–0.9, 0.2–0.9, and 2.8–4.8, respectively).
-While the simulated skewness and kurtosis (0.5 and 3.5) appear lower than those in the observations (0.9 and 4.3) (Figure~\ref{fig:observations}(e)), it is important to note that the former are calculated from a 30,000-year time series, whereas the latter are based on a specific 50-year segment that exhibits some of the highest skewness and kurtosis values among the 20 segments spanning 1870–2020.
+Figure~\ref{fig:best_simulation}(f) shows that the simulated standard deviation (0.8), skewness (0.5), and kurtosis (3.5) all lie within the corresponding observational ranges (0.7–0.9, 0.2–0.9, and 2.8–4.8, respectively).
+While the simulated skewness and kurtosis (0.5 and 3.5) appear lower than those in the observations (0.9 and 4.3) (Figure~\ref{fig:observations}(f)), it is important to note that the former are calculated from a 30,000-year time series, whereas the latter are based on a specific 50-year segment that exhibits some of the highest skewness and kurtosis values among the 20 segments spanning 1870–2020.
 Figure~\ref{fig:best_statistics} shows the distributions of standard deviation, skewness, and kurtosis computed from 600 non-overlapping 50-year segments extracted from a 30,000-year optimal RO simulation.
-These distributions reveal substantial spread, with many segments exhibiting values comparable to or exceeding those in Figure~\ref{fig:observations}(e).
+These distributions reveal substantial spread, with many segments exhibiting values comparable to or exceeding those in Figure~\ref{fig:observations}(f).
 Having established that our model reproduces the fundamental properties of ENSO, we now turn to less explored aspects: the lagged autocorrelation function, and asymmetries in event duration and phase transitions.